ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 This document defines a sequence number extension to HTTP datagrams.
 Sequence numbers at the HTTP datagram layer allows a receiving endpoint to implement arbitrary reordering logic, which can be useful when proxied datagrams are sent over multiple paths simultaneously, e.g. using the multipath QUIC extension.
-The extension applies to HTTP datagarms when they are used with the extended CONNECT method and the protocols are either connect-ip or connect-udp.
+The extension applies to HTTP datagrams when they are used with the extended CONNECT method and the protocols are either connect-ip or connect-udp.

 # Conventions and Definitions